lifepillar/vim-wwdc16-theme/Readme.md

 For terminals not supporting true colors, you have two possibilities:

-1. set your terminal's 16 ANSI color to the WWDC16 palette (a terminal profile for macOS's Terminal.app is included in the plugin), or,
+1. set your terminal's 16 ANSI color to the WWDC16 palette (a terminal profile for macOS's Terminal.app is included in the plugin), or
-2. Use an approximate palette based on xterm's 256 colors.
+2. use an approximate palette based on xterm's 256 colors.
 To do so, put this in your `vimrc`:
    ```vim
    let g:wwdc16_use16 = 0